deploymy/documentation/docker-to-iac.md

 ## Help wanted

 We would be very happy if you could help us to extend the docker-to-iac module to include additional cloud providers (parsers).
-All open source repositories listed on our [deploy.my](https://deploy.my) website would benefit from this.
+All open source repositories listed on our [deploystack.io](https://deploystack.io) website would benefit from this.

-If the docker-to-iac module is extended with another parser, our backend automatically creates an update for the repository [github.com/deploymy/deploy-templates](https://github.com/deploymy/deploy-templates).
-Baiscally: if you add a new parser for the provider "foo-cloud" that has its own IaC language, or one-click deployment supported, all open source projects listed on deploy.my will be extended with the IaC template for cloud provider "foo-cloud".
+If the docker-to-iac module is extended with another parser, our backend automatically creates an update for the repository [github.com/deploystackio/deploy-templates](https://github.com/deploystackio/deploy-templates).
+Baiscally: if you add a new parser for the provider "foo-cloud" that has its own IaC language, or one-click deployment supported, all open source projects listed on deploystack.io will be extended with the IaC template for cloud provider "foo-cloud".

 Thank you!